htcondor/htcondor/docs/admin-manual/configuration-macros.rst

     container to verify that docker completely works.
 If DOCKER_PERFORM_TEST is false, this test is skipped.

+:macro-def:`DOCKER_RUN_UNDER_INIT`
+    A boolean value which defaults to true, which tells the worker node to run docker universe jobs with the --init option.

 :macro-def:`DOCKER_EXTRA_ARGUMENTS`
     Any additional command line options the administrator wants to be added to the docker container create command line can be set with